Houston – West Oaks phantom ‘walker’

 We haven’t seen him after the sun is visible in the sky; that was about 7:15 a.m. during late December.
 In fact, we rarely see him after 6:45 a.m.
 We’ve never seen him on a Friday.

-We’ve observed him from our cars at Westheimer, but unless you’re waiting at the traffic light, there is no convenient place to watch from the road.
+I’ve observed him myself from my car at Westheimer, but unless you’re waiting at the traffic light, there is no convenient place to watch from the road.
 There are three parking lots at the intersection of Westheimer and Richmond, and each of them can be adequate for viewing.

 What to look for